 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-There are a total of 25 horses available for riding.
 Breeds range from East Bulgarian horses and crosses between East Bulgarians and Arabians.
-They vary in size from 14hh to 16.3hh and all have very affectionate loving natures and are well used to being given treats.
+They vary in size from 15.3hh to 16.1hh and all have very affectionate loving natures and are well used to being given treats.
 The East Bulgarian breed is well known for being tough and surefooted in the mountains.

 The horses are well trained and in excellent health with gleaming coats and strongly muscled.
 They are all very reliable and steady, some are more forward going than others!
 Western tack is utilised for greater comfort on long days, snaffle bridles and English style aids are used.
 The horses are shod with special shoes to give them grip on steep slopes.
 Riding is a combination of lowland and high mountains.